electrode-io/car-buying/FAQ.md

  > isomorphic-loader extend require: file watcher config is now invalid
 ```

 You can switch to your browser, and open a new tab `http://localhost:2992/reporter`.
 You shall see the detailed information of the issue under the `Error` section.
-Electrode webpack reporter can also tracking the sizes of the assets, modules by packages and legacy for your app.
+Electrode webpack reporter can also track the sizes of the assets and bundles.
+It also has a legacy view similar to your terminal.
 For more detailed information, please check [here](https://github.com/electrode-io/electrode/tree/master/packages/electrode-webpack-reporter).